Yos Riady

 Zachariah Zhang, Product Manager in DeFi

-"Formo gave us valuable insight into where our users are finding us, how active they are across DeFi, and socials where we can reach them."
+"Formo gave us valuable insight into our existing users - where they're finding us, how active they are across DeFi, and social connections where we can reach them for feedback."

 Vince DePalma, CTO at Kairos Swap (processed over $200M in volume on Base)